oliwerhelsen/luminor-ts/PUBLISHING.md

 # Publishing to npm

-This guide describes how to publish Luminor to npm.
+This guide describes how to publish brewy to npm.

 ## Prerequisites

 1. **npm account**

    - Create account at https://www.npmjs.com/signup
    - Verify email address

 2. **npm access token**

    - Log in to npm
    - Go to: https://www.npmjs.com/settings/[your-username]/tokens
    - Click "Generate New Token"